laminas/laminas-eventmanager/doc/book/lazy-listeners/lazy-listener-aggregate.md

-Similar to a [LazyListener](lazy-listener.md) or [LazyEventListener](lazy-event-listener.md), the `LazyListenerAggregate` accepts a definition (or, rather, set of definitions) a container-interop instance, and optionall an `$env` array to its constructor.
+Similar to a [LazyListener](lazy-listener.md) or [LazyEventListener](lazy-event-listener.md), the `LazyListenerAggregate` accepts a definition (or, rather, set of definitions), a PSR-11 container instance, and optionall an `$env` array to its constructor.

 Unlike either, however, the definition provided is an array of definitions to